How much does it cost to start your own business?

 Understand the Types of Costs a Startup Will Incur

 Before you do any estimating it’s important to understand how startup costs are categorized.
 All startup costs (meaning the period before you start generating income) include two kinds of spending: expenses and assets.

-Assets– Also known as capital expenses or expenditures, these are the one-time costs of buying assets such as inventory, property, vehicles, or equipment as well as making upfront payments for security deposits.
-These startup assets don’t usually qualify for deduction, however, some can be written off through depreciation at tax time.
+Assets – Also known as capital expenses or expenditures, these are the one-time costs of buying assets such as inventory, property, vehicles, or equipment as well as making upfront payments for security deposits.
+These startup assets don’t usually qualify for a deduction, however, some can be written off through depreciation at tax time.